 Investments consist of certificates of deposit with original maturities in excess of 365 days.
-Management considers these investments to be long-term.
 Investments are exposed to various risks such as interest rates, market and credit risks.
 Due to the level of risk associated with certain investments, it is at least reasonably possible that changes in the values of investments will occur in the near term and that such changes could materially affect account balances and the amounts reported in the accompanying financial statements.

-Investments are carried at their fair value as of the date of the Statements of Financial Position, which may differ from the amount ultimately realized at the time of sale.
-Realized and unrealized gains and losses are reflected in the Statements of Activities.
+Investments are carried at their fair value as of the date of the statements of financial position, which may differ from the amount ultimately realized at the time of sale.
+Realized and unrealized gains and losses are reflected in the statements of activities.
 The cost of investments sold is determined by the specific identification method.